timmcginley/41936/Assignments/A.md

 * Analysing the Project and Client briefs
 * Understanding your role, the elements for you to foucs on and the interfaces to others in the design team.
 * Learning from the previous projects
+* Satisfy the tests from the list of tests.

 For delivery:
 * Take pictures of your models and submit them to Learn under Assignments.

+### Award Best Model
+The model that passess all the tests

 ## [A2 Project Plan](../Deliverables/ProjectPlan)
 **Primary responsible:** PM